-- (a) Union Leave is a member's reimbursed absence, at the rate negotiated with the State/Employer, from his or her workplace (with reimbursement through the State/Employer) for representation, organizing, governance, committee duties, bargaining, required attendance at meetings, etc. Members on union leave shall work at the direction of and report to the Local 1000 President or his or her designee. - (b) Union leave may also be used for a member's reimbursed absence for the purpose of filling a temporary staff vacancy (normally less than six months) and performing the normal range of duties for that position.
-Members in such positions report to the appropriate Local 1000 staff.
+- (a) Union Leave is a member's reimbursed absence, at the rate negotiated with the State/Employer, from the workplace (with reimbursement through the State/Employer) for representation, organizing, governance, committee duties, bargaining, required attendance at meetings, etc. Members on union leave shall work at the direction of and report to the Local 1000 President or the Local 1000 President's designee when their union leave is for the purposes of performing their duties as an elected officer or appointed committee member.
+When union leave is for other purposes, they shall work at the direction of and report to the Executive Director or the Executive Director's designee. - (b) Union leave may also be used for a member's reimbursed absence for the purpose of filling a temporary staff vacancy (normally less than six months) and performing the normal range of duties for that position.
+Members in such positions report to the appropriate Local 1000 staff. - 11.2.01 Administration/Authorization - (a) Union Leave shall be administered and authorized by the President or the President's designee when union leave is for the purposes of performing the duties of an elected officer or appointed committee member.
+When union leave is for other purposes, union leave shall be administered and authorized by the Executive Director or the Executive Director's designee. - (b) The Board of Directors shall be provided with a report listing the members who have served on union leave at each regular meeting of the Board. - 11.2.02 Salary Reimbursement

-11.2.01 Administration/Authorization

-Union Leave shall be administered and authorized by the President or his or her designee.

-11.2.02 Salary Reimbursement